Configuring Your Organization

 curl -H "Authorization: Bearer YOUR_ACCESS_TOKEN" \

-- ✅ Authentication configuration
+- Authentication configured

-- ✅ Working login flow
+- An end-to-end login flow verified

-Next Steps
+Next steps

-| What to Do | Guide |
+| What to do | Guide |

 |---|---|